kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/how-to-read-faster.md

 - **Practice regularly**: As with any skill, the more you practice reading fast, the better you will become.
 Set aside time to practice reading quickly, and try to gradually increase your speed over time.

+- **Take a step back:** Remember two important points.
+1) There is a limit to how fast you will be able to read, so give yourself a break and don't try to read at 500 wpm.
+2) Always keep the purpose of your reading in mind.
+Sometimes slowing down your reading speed will be a more effective way to achieve your goal.

 ---

 ## Reading Practice!